dmbarbour/wikilon/docs/Runtime.md

 With JVM or CLR we can leverage JIT and dynamic code generation.
 Leveraging this would allow me to take advantage of existing and ongoing optimization efforts.
 Code generation may also simplify construction or plug-ins for server-side agents to support various application models.

-I'm leaning slightly in favor of F# on CLR based on my research so far.
-The CodeDOM seems much cleaner in CLR compared to ByteBuddy on JVM.
-CLR also preserves much type information in a "full abstraction" sense, which appeals to me.
-Further, mono provides an ahead-of-time compilation mode, which could be leveraged to improve startup times or memory usage.

-For web frameworks, F# has Suave or NancyFX as lightweight options.
-WebSharper is a very interesting possibility, enabling mixed compilation to JavaScript so the client-side and server side may be modeled together.

-Something that annoys me terribly about F# (and .Net in general) is the abundant use of templates, scaffolding, magic configuration strings.

-I'll need to remember that pain when I'm designing application models for Awelon.
-Ensure precise control of views (without sacrificing flexibility).

-I must experiment, get comfortable with a framework and its peculiar set of magic invocations.
+CLR has a few advantages - a cleaner CodeDOM, full abstraction.
+OTOH, the .Net ecosystem is a mess with all the different frameworks.
+The .Net core seems to clean things up a fair bit, but a lot of stuff hasn't been ported to .Net core yet.
+WebSharper is interesting, too, but is not currently usable from the .Net core.
+JVM is also usable.
+But I'll give CLR with F# a fair try first.

+Strings are an issue.
+Awelon uses UTF-8 exclusively, but JVM and CLR strings are UTF-16 by default.
+I'll just need to translate everything, I suppose.

 ## Spike Solution

 First, get a web server running with some basic APIs for data entry and processing.
 Then the database.
+Hopefully I can interact with my code from the start, so I'll want to get started

-At every point, I should be able to interact usefully with my code.
+ every point, I should be able to interact usefully with my code.